BIGJRA/BIGJRA.github.io/rejuv.md

 - Zorua down 1, right 2
 - Pangoro down 8, left 4, up
 - Starly right 2, down 2
-- Zorua left 1, down 1, right 1, down all the way (it’ll be stopped by Aelita), left 7, up all the way
+- Zorua left 1, down 1, right 1, down all the way (it'll be stopped by Aelita), left 7, up all the way
 - Starly right 1, up, right all the way, up all the way, left 2, up 8, right all the way, down 2
 - Chingling up, left 3, up 8, left all the way, down, left 2
 - Darkrai right all the way, up all the way, left 2, up 8, left 1
-- Apple down 1, left all the way (it’ll be stopped by Darkrai), down all the way
+- Apple down 1, left all the way (it'll be stopped by Darkrai), down all the way
 - Darkrai right